RubyMetric/rbenv-for-windows/README.md

 </div>

+嗨, 你好

+Hi, hello

-If you are curious how I make it work, you can read two sections
+**If you are curious how I make it work, you can read the two sections**

 1. [How does it work?](#HowDoesItWork)
 2. [FAQ for developers and maintainers](#FAQforDevs)